 - Is one better than another?

 - What is the right dose?

 We take an optimistic view towards these unanswered questions: look at the opportunities!

 But how do they work?
-Why would something nondigestible affect the brain?
-Stay tuned for a look at the molecular mechanisms behind the cognitive promoting effects of prebiotics.
+Why would something non-digestible affect the brain?
+See our post on 2'fucosyllactose for a deep dive into potential molecular mechanisms.

 About the author: Stephen Fleming is President and Co-founder of Traverse Science.
 He believes science doesn’t have to be hard and should accelerate business, not slow it down.
 He has a background in neuroscience and nutrition from the University of Illinois at Urbana-Champaign where he studied oligosaccharide intake and brain development for his PhD.
 If you want to learn more, follow him and Traverse Science on LinkedIn, and connect with us at email@example.com.